-As with meditation, the value of the floating experience is not easily grasped by those who are limited by a hedonistic ideology.
+As with meditation, the value of the sensory deprivation tank experience is not easily grasped by those who are limited by a hedonistic ideology.

 If the increase of sensory pleasures is the deciding factor, and the tasting of infinite and ever-expanding variety and combinations of sensations is the sole purpose, then the attempt to diminish sensations to the absolute zero-point is indulgence-heresy indeed.

 But those who revel in the pleasure of perspectives understand that shutting out the external information domain opens an acute sensitivity to our inner life.

 What is lost is nothing but chaos.
 What remains is the richness of our imagination.